g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <br>

 Most machines stop iterating once they find a hypersuccessful selling point.
 TS is thus in a rare category along with Bowie and Madonna: the red queens.
-TS found massive success by presenting as a chaste country girl; a stadium dance-pop star running family-friendly S&M; an oversexed indie grrl; a politically-aware ally; a bedroom-recording-studio murmurer ...
+TS found massive success by presenting as a chaste country girl; a stadium dance-pop star running family-friendly S&M; an oversexed indie grrl; a politically-aware ally; a goth bedroom-recording-studio murmurer ...

 Bowie changed so often because there was nothing underneath.
 He is the great artist of surfaces.
 (He was also thoughtful enough that we should credit him with intentional rebellion against the pop/art and fake/authentic spectrums.)
-The difference is his quality and prescience: he managed to pre-empt glam, punk, new wave, and Online.
-A leading indicator, where TS is lagging.
+The difference is his quality and prescience: he managed to pre-empt glam, prog, vanilla funk, punk, AOR, new wave, and Online.
+He was a leading indicator, where TS is lagging.

 Madonna is a much better fit; the constant try-hard <a href="{{mad}}">iteration</a>, the artful use of superficiality, sex, and the celeb racket.
 The lauded versatility ultimately boiling down to a couple of flavours of pop.